The Complete Guide on How to Write a Business Proposal Email

 Just like every business letter, you’ll want to end your proposal with a call to action.
 The reason you’re sending your business proposal is to accomplish a specific task and your CTA should be a reminder of that.
 The object of your email may be evident to you, but that doesn’t mean it will translate to your potential client.

 The CTA can be something as simple as Get back to me.
 You can also ask a question that will ensure continued communication because nothing is worst than spending time on a proposal, only not to hear from them ever again.
+However, don’t forget to provide a way for clients to get back to you.
+Leave them your business VoIP phone number so they can call or text you when they are ready to proceed.

 Of course, if you’re using proposal software like Better Proposals, you can rely on proposal analytics to help guide your follow-up process.
 Once your business proposal email is sent, we’ll notify you every time your proposal is: